Alopes01/Aesthetic-Polybar/README.md

  ![Aesthetic Polybar](screenshots/dark.gif)

-##
  ![Aesthetic Polybar](screenshots/light.gif)

 ##

 ## Introduction
 Welcome to the Aesthetic-Polybar repository!
 This collection features beautifully designed Polybar themes tailored for various styles and preferences, including dark mode, light mode, and more.
 Customize your desktop environment with ease and style.
+This polybar themes were design for i3WM.
+Read the warnings for more

 ## Features
 - 🌑  **Dark Mode Themes**: Sleek and modern designs for dark mode enthusiasts.